Innocent (Taylor Swift song): Music and lyrics

-Musically, "Innocent" is a gentle pop ballad, in which Swift performs with tender vocals.
+Musically, "Innocent" is a gentle alternative country and pop ballad, in which Swift performs with tender vocals.
 Musicologist James E. Perone remarked that it stands out from other pop ballads because of Swift's use of "a high degree of rhythmic syncopation in her delivery".
 The lyrics of "Innocent" see a protagonist sympathizing with a man who has committed wrongdoings.
 Although the man in question has suffered from self-doubt because of his actions, in the eyes of Swift's character, his "strings of lights are still bright".
 The narrator tells the man, "32 and still growing up now/Who you are is not what you did."
 The lyrics feature imagery associated with childhood innocence and simplicity, such as "lunchbox days" and "firefly catching days".
-According to The Wall Street Journal, the track further alludes to the pitfalls of fame, "Lost your balance on a tightrope/ It's never too late to get it back."
+According to The Wall Street Journal, the track further alludes to the pitfalls of fame, "Lost your balance on a tightrope/It's never too late to get it back."

 Perone summed up the track as "a statement of support and encouragement".
 According to biographer Liv Spencer, "Innocent" is a continuation of the theme on "Never Grow Up", a Speak Now track about leaving childhood behind.
 In the lyrics, the narrator assures that even if one's "firefly catchin' days" are long behind them, they still carry a little bit of that innocence.
 The song mourns the loss of innocence, but offers a hopeful perspective that one could be "brand new" again.
 In Esquire, Maura Johnston noticed references to the 2009 MTV Video Music Awards incident; for example, the lyrics reference the month September, which was the month the awards show took place; and mention the age of the man in question as 32, West's age at the time.
 Johnston remarked that for those who are unaware of the celebrity surrounding Swift–West, the track can be interpreted as "a simple lament of a lost love, or a former friend being forgiven".